Milsons Point (Lavender Bay sites) railway stations

 The second Lavender Bay Station was a redesign of the first station, and came into use on 27 April 1924.
 This station was necessary because a contract had been let for the construction of the Sydney Harbour Bridge and the Milsons Point land was required for workshops associated with the construction.
 The second Lavender Bay station was a terminus as the lines to Milsons Point were actually removed.
 Thus it was a more passenger-friendly version of its predecessor.
 The electric tram terminus was also moved to Glen Street on the cliff above the station.
 Lifts and escalators, the first in Australia, were installed.

 After the Sydney Harbour Bridge opened on 19 March 1932, North Shore line services were diverted to the new stations at North Sydney and Milsons Point and onward over the bridge into the city.
 Ferry services were greatly reduced and rail services ceased to Lavender Bay.
-The station became the "North Sydney Electric Car Sidings", with the track used for storage of rolling stock between the morning and afternoon peak periods.
-A walking path is now provided for the public.
+The station became the "North Sydney Car Sidings", with the track used for storage of rolling stock between the morning and afternoon peak periods.